Ref-NMS: Breaking Proposal Bottlenecks in Two-Stage Referring Expression Grounding: Introduction

 \section{Introduction}

 Referring Expression Grounding (REG), \ie, localizing the targeted instance (referent) in an image given a natural language description, is a longstanding task for multimodal understanding.
-Considering different granularities of localization, there are two sub-types of REG: 1) \emph{Referring Expression Comprehension (REC)}~\cite{hu2017modeling,hu2016natural,yu2016modeling,yu2017joint}, where the referents are localized by bounding boxes (bboxes).
-2) \emph{Referring Expression Segmentation (RES)}~\cite{hu2016segmentation,liu2017recurrent,shi2018key,margffoy2018dynamic}, where the referents are localized by segmentation masks.
-Both tasks are important for many downstream high-level applications such as visual question answering~\cite{antol2015vqa}, navigation~\cite{chen2019touchdown}, and autonomous driving~\cite{kim2019grounding}.
+Considering different granularities of localization, there are two sub-types of REG: 1) \textbf{Referring Expression Comprehension (REC)}~\cite{hu2017modeling,hu2016natural,yu2016modeling,yu2017joint}, where the referents are localized by bounding boxes (bboxes).
+2) \textbf{Referring Expression Segmentation (RES)}~\cite{hu2016segmentation,liu2017recurrent,shi2018key,margffoy2018dynamic}, where the referents are localized by segmentation masks.
+Both two tasks are important for many downstream high-level applications such as VQA~\cite{antol2015vqa}, navigation~\cite{chen2019touchdown}, and autonomous driving~\cite{kim2019grounding}.